 We have excessive wind and cold here this week, and there’s a blizzard outside right now!
-We need to stay warm and cozy inside but enough with the screens.
-Get the kids designing, engineering, testing, and exploring physics with easy to make snowball launcher winter STEM activity!
-Hands-on STEM with a little bit of gross motor fun!
-Try our inexpensive science and STEM for a stuck inside kind of day.
+We want to stay warm and cozy inside but enough with the screens.
+Get the kids designing, engineering, testing, and exploring physics with an easy homemade snowball launcher for STEM!
+Enjoy winter STEM projects on stuck inside kind of days!

 Maybe you have tons of snow outside but can’t get out in it yet.
 Or maybe you never get snow and still want to play with snowballs!
-Either way, our DIY, homemade, and super easy to make snowball launchers make the perfect indoor activity.
+Either way, our DIY snowball launchers make the perfect indoor activity.
 Explore design and physics with a whole lot of laughs included.

 All you need to get started with this super simple STEM activity is a few basic supplies you can find around the house.
-Essentially this is just a bigger version of our homemade confetti poppers.
+Essentially this is just a bigger version of our homemade confetti poppers and pom pom shooters.

 If you are looking for more awesome science all year round, scroll down to the bottom to check out all our resources.
 Learn how easy it is to set up science at home with your kids or find fun new ideas to bring into the classroom.

 YOU MAY ALSO LIKE: 100 Fun Indoor Activities For Kids

 An easy to make STEM snowball launcher is the perfect way to beat the winter blues and explore physics with kids.
 Read more about how you can share about Newton’s three laws of motions with this homemade rocket toy!

 Learn about how your homemade snowball launcher works and why we like to include it in our toolbox of easy STEM activities!
 There’s a bit of fun physics in here.
 Kids love exploring Sir Isaac Newton’s laws of motion.